AbbasMaghsdi/LLM-Project-Investigation-of-Kinematic-Representation-in-LLMs/README.md

 [![Paper](https://img.shields.io/badge/paper-PDF-red)](https://link.to.your.paper.on.arxiv.or.elsewhere)

-This repository contains the official code and experiments for the paper "Investigation of Kinematic Representation in LLMs" by M. Hassan Ranjbar, Amirreza Zare Kordkheili, and M. Abbas Maghsoudi.
+This repository contains the official code and experiments for the paper "Investigation of Kinematic Representation in LLMs" by M. Hassan Ranjbar, Amirreza Zare Kordkheili, and M. Abbas Maghsoodi.

 ## Abstract